 Chappell - Big Springs is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Chappell - Big Springs overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Chappell - Big Springs, 22.50% have at least a bachelor's degree.
+The education level of Chappell - Big Springs citizens is a little higher than the average for US cities and towns: 22.50% of adults in Chappell - Big Springs have at least a bachelor's degree.

 The per capita income in Chappell - Big Springs in 2022 was $40,271, which is wealthy relative to Nebraska, and upper middle income relative to the rest of the US.
 This equates to an annual income of $161,084 for a family of four.
 However, Chappell - Big Springs contains both very wealthy and poor people as well.